-Each week/month/half-term/term there is a theme for Collective worship based on Christian values for schools/ Values for Life/SEAL themes/12 Baskets.
-Those leading worship are encouraged to relate their worship to this theme.
-The themes chosen are broad enough to allow all those leading worship to approach the theme from their own perspective.
-This will mean that by the end of the week the pupils will have had the opportunity to reflect on the theme from a variety of viewpoints.
-Alternatively class teachers may develop their worship from themes and events that occur on the curriculum during the week.
+Each week/month/half-term/term there is a theme for Collective worship based on Christian values for schools/Roots and fruits/ Values for Life/Picture News etc. Our long term planning happens in partnership with local clergy.
+Those leading worship are asked to relate their worship to the selected theme.
+The themes chosen are broad enough to allow all those leading worship to approach the theme from their own perspective and interests.
+This will mean that, by the end of a week, the pupils will have had the opportunity to reflect on the theme from a variety of viewpoints.
+Alternatively, class teachers may develop their worship from themes and events that occur on the curriculum during the week.
 On occasions it is recognised that those leading worship may feel that they need to respond to local or national events.
+We are actively encouraging pupils to make a contribution to planning and helping to lead acts of collective worship.